AndrewOnozuka/fa22-cse110-lab4/expose/javascript/part1.md

 ![part1](/media/part1.png)

-*note that the write up had a typo and so in the screenshot it says fa22 instead of sp23.
+*note that the write up had a typo and so in the screenshot it says fa22 instead of sp23. upon realising this I renamed my GitHub repository and recloned it.
 ![note](/media/note.png)